angristan/awesome-stars/README.md

 ## Swift

+- [SwiftUIX/SwiftUIX](https://github.com/SwiftUIX/SwiftUIX) - An extension to the standard SwiftUI library.
 - [superpeteblaze/ScalingCarousel](https://github.com/superpeteblaze/ScalingCarousel) - A super simple carousel view with scaling transitions written in Swift
 - [AppTelemetry/SwiftClient](https://github.com/AppTelemetry/SwiftClient) - This is the Swift Client for Telemetry, a privacy-conscious analytics service for apps and websites.
 - [appcoda/SwiftUISearchBar](https://github.com/appcoda/SwiftUISearchBar) - A search bar built entirely in SwiftUI